Spy balloon videos dominated TikTok. Why didn’t China stop them?

 The company touted its Project Texas partnership with Oracle, that will see all of its US-generated content and data that had previously been stored offshore shifted to US servers.

-For TikTok users like Scott Comey, who managed to scoop CNN with his spy ballon videos, warnings about being caught up in a giant Chinese surveillance operation seem “overstated”, he told the Washington Post.
+For TikTok users like Scott Comey, who managed to scoop CNN with his spy ballon videos, warnings about being caught up in a giant Chinese surveillance operation seem overblown.

 Join our commenting forum